-☑ Annual
+Annual

-☐ Special
+Special

-Date of Approval by Board of Directors

-Apr 11, 2018

-Date of Stockholders'

-Meeting

-Jun 18, 2018

-Time

-TBA

-Venue

-Agenda

-Ruby Ballroom, 4th Floor, Crowne Plaza Manila Galleria, Ortigas Avenue corner Asian

-Development Bank Avenue, Ortigas Center, Quezon City, Metro Manila

-Record Date

-May 24, 2018

-I. Call to Order

-II.
-Certification of Notice and Determination of Quorum

-III.
-Approval of the Minutes of the Annual Meeting of the Stockholders held on 19 June 2017 IV.
-Presentation and Approval of Annual Report and Financial Statements as of 31 December

-V. Ratification of All Acts of the Board of Directors during the Preceeding Year
+and a second Date of Approval by Board of Directors Apr 11, 2018 Date of Stockholders' Meeting Jun 18, 2018 Time TBA Venue Ruby Ballroom, 4th Floor, Crowne Plaza Manila Galleria, Ortigas Avenue corner Asian Development Bank Avenue, Ortigas Center, Quezon City, Metro Manila Record Date May 24, 2018 Agenda Call to Order Certification of Notice and Determination of Quorum Approval of the Minutes of the Annual Meeting of the Stockholders held on 19 June 2017 Presentation and Approval of Annual Report and Financial Statements as of 31 December 2017 V. Ratification of All Acts of the Board of Directors during the Preceeding Year VI.

-VI.
 Election of Board of Directors VII.
-Election of External Auditor

-VIII.
-Consideration of such other matters as may properly come during the meeting
+Election of External Auditor VIII.
+Consideration of authors at the second VIII.
+Consideration of such other matters as may properly come during the meeting IX.
+Adjournment inclusive Dates of Closing of Stock Transfer Books

-IX.
-Adjournment

-Inclusive Dates of Closing of Stock Transfer Books

-Start Date

-May 25, 2018
+Start Date May 25, 2018 End Date lun 18 2018

-End Date

-Jun 18, 2018